 Pole length information is also useful to know if you use trekking poles to set up a tent or tarp.
 If your poles aren’t long enough, which is typical when using a mid type shelter, you can buy trekking poles extenders, called pole jacks, from companies such as Ruta Locura.

 When sizing the Compact poles, it’s important to know that the length of the Compact pole is painted on the side of the center segment, but not on the bottom segment.
-To expand the pole to the desired length, you pull out the bottom segment up to the mark labelled ‘Stop” and tighten it.
-Then move to the center segment and adjust it to the length you require, labelled from 100 cm up to 132 cm.
+To expand the pole to the desired length, you pull out the bottom segment up to the mark labeled ‘Stop” and tighten it.
+Then move to the center segment and adjust it to the length you require, labeled from 100 cm up to 132 cm.
 The scale (see above) between the tick marks changes however as the poles get longer, which is kind of counterintuitive.
 Something to be aware of, but you can ignore once you’ve dialed in the length setting you prefer.

 Hand Grips and Straps

 The Compact poles have EVA foam grips, but they are quite short so you can’t choke up or down on them if you need to adjust the pole length when hiking up or down an incline.
-The hand grips themselves are also sized for people with smaller hands.
+The handgrips themselves are also sized for people with smaller hands.
 I don’t have terribly large hands (although they ARE larger than Donald’s) and the Fizan Compact grips are noticeably small when I grip them.